Skip to main content

 The EAP community reaches across the university, with more than 50 affiliated faculty, more than 100 affiliated graduate and undergraduate students, and visiting scholars, postdocs, and staff colleagues from other institutes at Cornell and around the world.

-EAP is staffed by four positions as well as several student workers.
+EAP is staffed by three staff positions as well as several student workers.

 Search for EAP Faculty, Students, and Staff